 Members of the Jessup team are all expected to prepare the written memorials and participate in the internal ANU practice moots.
-The team then participates in the Australian rounds of the Jessup Moot competition and, if the team reaches the Final of the Australian rounds, would compete in the International Rounds in the United States.
+The team then participates in the Australian rounds of the Jessup Moot competition and, if the team reaches the Final of the Australian rounds, would compete in the International Rounds.

 There is a maximum of 5 team members.

-Applications for selection for the Summer Jessup Moot team close in first semester the year prior.
+Applications for selection for the Summer Jessup Moot team close in the second semester of the year prior.

 More details of Jessup Moot can be viewed at the Jessup website http://www.ilsa.org/jessup/

 Upon successful completion, students will have the knowledge and skills to:

 - Synthesise and critically evaluate the underlying principles, significant norms and recent developments in international law.

 - Moot in the role of advocate at the International Court of Justice (ICJ), demonstrating adaptability in practise and competition moots by taking a range of positions within the advocacy team and either side of the legal dispute.